RedFlame2112/pi-quantum-phase-estimation-algorithm/README.md

 | `CPUs`                  |            8 |
 | `Memory (Gb)`           |          8.0 |
 | LAST UPDATED:           |   Tue Nov 02 20:01:12 2021 CDT |

+## Setup
+As you may already tell, this project requires the installation of Qiskit, which is an open-source SDK.
+You can find the setup instructions to download Qiskit [here](https://qiskit.org/documentation/getting_started.html)